Duel (Propaganda song)

-"Duel" is the second single by German pop group Propaganda.
-The song was included on their first album, A Secret Wish.
+"Duel" is a song by German synth-pop band Propaganda, released as the second single from their debut album, A Secret Wish.

-Released in the United Kingdom in April 1985, it became their most successful single in the UK, reaching no. 21.
+Released in the United Kingdom in April 1985, it became their most successful single there, reaching No. 21.
 This led to the band making their sole appearance on the flagship BBC music programme, Top of the Pops, in June of that year.
 Drums and percussion were provided by Stewart Copeland.

-Alternative version - Jewel
+Alternative version ("Jewel")

 "Duel" was originally released with an alternative version of the track, "Jewel (Rough Cut)" as the B-side.
 It features the same lyrics delivered in a more aggressive manner, mainly by Susanne Freytag, over a backing track of heavy beats and industrial sound effects.

 A 12-inch mix, "Jewel (Cut Rough)" extended this with further sound effects, and an instrumental version appeared on the group's debut album, A Secret Wish.

 The two approaches to the song were combined in two different tracks.
 "Bejewelled" played the song through, alternating between the two versions, while "Jewelled", on the remix album Wishful Thinking, combined elements of both, with the melodies of "Duel" playing alongside the rhythms of "Jewel".